dkeathley/6.2410-lab/markdown/FINAL-PROJECTS.md

 ### Proposal Development Slides with Suggested Topics

-Please see the slides introducing the proposal development process along with suggested topics as discussed in class [here (Google Slides)](https://docs.google.com/presentation/d/1ST1wsKs1KmI9-RUzv8aG9F8pNdpm1jXalQ1gz-MLefc/edit#slide=id.g22a3ce6831a_2_12).
+Please see the slides introducing the proposal development process along with suggested topics as discussed in class [here (Google Slides)](https://docs.google.com/presentation/d/1C8hdm718UBnfFvcLTmpZ5YWXimkQ5MN3rkLMlJ1zCEM/edit?usp=sharing).

-We will also be updating the list of suggested projects in the coming day or two, and the suggestions will be listed here on this website as well.

 **Your group is by no means restricted to these suggested topics.**  The key deliverable is a viable proposal that you pitch, revise, and then get approved by the instructional staff before commencing work on your final project.